aitoroses/floxide/docs/core-concepts/contexts.md

 # Contexts

-Contexts are a fundamental concept in the Flowrs framework that provide a way to share state between nodes in a workflow.
+Contexts are a fundamental concept in the Floxide framework that provide a way to share state between nodes in a workflow.
 They serve as the primary mechanism for passing data through the workflow execution pipeline.

 ## What is a Context?

-A context in Flowrs is a container for state that is passed between nodes during workflow execution.
+A context in Floxide is a container for state that is passed between nodes during workflow execution.
 It encapsulates all the data needed for a node to perform its operations and allows nodes to communicate with each other by modifying and passing along this state.

 Contexts are strongly typed, which means that the type of data they can contain is defined at compile time.
 This provides type safety and ensures that nodes can only access and modify data in ways that are compatible with the defined types.